martapienkosz/untouched/docs/index.md

 <img src="/docs/images/33.png" width="300"> <img src="/docs/images/39.png" width="300">

+#### First dylema: Lightning
+I was wondering whether to insert the neon lights and slightly light up the interior of the house.
+At the moment, the space is a bit dark and difficult to navigate.
+However, it is an abandoned house and lighting elements simply do not have the right to exist in it.
+To improve orientation and slightly lit up the space slightly, I added more mysterious green particles that would mark the boundaries of the floor or the walls.
+Unfortunately, my computer takes 12 hours to bake the lightning, so the neon-like material is still stuck in my dreams.

 WIP screenshots, sketches, etc from along the way Playtesting documentation
 Challenges you face and things you learned to overcome them and/or how you would do things differently in the future